christangedylan-hash/isolation-forest-fraud-detection/README.md

 The results highlight the limitations of purely unsupervised anomaly detection for this fraud detection problem.

 Isolation Forest performs weakly because the fraudulent applications do not appear as simple marginal outliers.
-Instead, fraud appears to be more contextual, depending on combinations of variables and the consistency between the applicant profile and the loan purpose.
+Instead, fraud appears to be more contextual, depending on combinations of variables and on the consistency between the applicant profile and the loan purpose.

 Supervised models with explicit class imbalance handling, especially Random Forest with class weights and XGBoost combined with SMOTEENN and threshold adjustment, provide better results than the optimized Isolation Forest variants.